 What is PHD in Humanities?

-Humanities — or the Humanities — are a set of academic disciplines that focus on the way people understand, describe, and document their human experience in this world.
-This includes the study of speech, the development of ideas and knowledge, how society functions, behaviour patterns and challenges, historical and cultural events, as well as human interactions and relationships.
+Humanities — or the Humanities — are a collection of academic fields that concentrate on how humans comprehend, articulate, and record their human experience in this world.
+This involves research on communication, how ideas and knowledge are developed, how society works, behaviour patterns and difficulties, historical and cultural events, as well as interpersonal interactions and relationships.

 Some of the main subdisciplines of Humanities are Anthropology, Languages, Psychology, Sociology, Literature, Cultural Studies, Ethics, Modern or Ancient Philosophy, and others.
-These subdisciplines represent the numerous ways of expression through which we have been trying to make sense of the world and our place in it.
+These sub-disciplines are just a few of the many ways in which we have tried to understand ourselves and our place in the world.

-During Humanities classes, you will be encouraged to express your creativity, explore ideas, come up with theories and supporting arguments, do your own analysis and come up with conclusions – activities that will transform you into an excellent critical thinker, who’s not afraid to ask questions, research, and distinguish truth from fiction or propaganda.
+During Humanities classes, You will be encouraged to express your creativity, explore ideas, develop theories and supporting arguments, conduct your own analysis, and draw conclusions – actions that will develop you into a superb critical thinker who isn’t afraid to ask questions, conduct research, and tell the difference between fact and fiction or propaganda.

 Here are some of the most popular jobs chosen by Humanities graduates: teacher, counsellor, technical writer, editor, genealogist, and linguist.Click here

 Humanities students gain analytical and creative thinking skills.
 They are encouraged to inquire and make their own inferences.
 Graduates in the humanities are skilled writers and excellent at conducting independent research.